PelumiKadeba10/RFID_Frontend/README.md

-A React and Tailwind Css Project that displays logged data from an arduino nano connected RFID sensor
+A React and Tailwind Css Project that displays logged data from an ESP microcontroller connected RFID sensor